 Instead of traditional toothpastes, some brands are now making toothpaste tablets.
-These are great because they don’t come in tubes.
-So they are free from plastic, produce no waste, and are therefore great for the environment.
+These are great because they don't come in tubes so they are free from plastic, produce no waste, and are therefore better for the environment.
 They can be a great non toxic dental care option.
 Just be sure to stick to brands using safe and natural ingredients.

 To use toothpaste tablets you chew them, use a wet toothbrush and brush your teeth as you normally would.

 My favourite fluoride free, non toxic toothpaste tablets are: